 WHAT WILL YOU LEARN?

 - enhance their maths subject knowledge with an emphasis on the key structures in each mathematical area covered

 - understand the key elements that form number sense, forms of addition and subtraction, forms of multiplication and division, and forms of fractions, including precise language, structures and representations

 - review their practice as a result of the sessions and make specific adaptations to impact on pupil outcomes.

 For 2021/22 these dates are to be confirmed.

-The Work Group is offered free to all state-funded secondary schools in England.
+The Work Group is offered free to all state-funded schools in England.

 HOW TO APPLY

-For a place on the 2021/22 Work Group please register your interest here
+For a place on the 2021/22 Work Group please book here

 The ongoing impact of the coronavirus outbreak and knock on effects on schools life remain uncertain.
 So, all Maths Hubs work will adapt to changing realities.
 There’s likely to be more live online collaboration, for example.
 In addition Work Groups content will address both schools recovery from coronavirus related disruption and the central maths subject matter of each project.